 Supply chain & labor practices:

-For most of these ethical and sustainable dresses, USA factories are responsible for the fair manufacturing.
+For most of these sustainable dresses, USA factories are responsible for fair manufacturing.

-Ref actually owns 32 in LA and a handful of others in India, Turkey, and China.
+Ref owns 32 factories in LA and others in India, Turkey, and China.
 While not fair trade certified, their code of conduct is based on fair trade equivalent criteria.

-Part of the Circular Fashion System Commitment, their goal is recirculating 500,000 garments by 2025.
-That currently involves recycling 75% of textile scraps, too.
+As part of the Circular Fashion System Commitment, their goal is to recirculate 500,000 garments by 2025.

-In addition to being Water Neutral and Climate Neutral, they sell climate credits through Native Energy on their site and incentivize others to switch to wind energy by offering store credit for doing so.
+In addition to being Water Neutral and Climate Neutral, they sell climate credits through Native Energy and incentivize others to switch to wind energy by offering store credit.

 Inclusivity: